And yes that’s “Bill Nye The Science Guy” walking with him! LOL!

 P.S.: I’d also be remiss to say that no one should call himself or herself an influencer.
 A third party needs to do that.
 Self-proclaimed influencers must be taken with a grain of salt.
 (Honestly, it’s best to totally avoid this type of fauxfluencer.
 They tend to be uncouth and unpleasant to even be in the same room with.)
 Finally, there are influencer lists compiled by humans and there are influencer lists compiled by algorithms.
 The latter is the real deal.
 The former is fleeting and subject to all sorts of immature favoritism, cliques, etc. When someone asks me what I “did” to get onto the Cision Top 50 influencer list, I shrug and say “I honestly don’t know.
 You’d need to ask the algorithm as to how I got onto that list.
 (That specific list was compiled by an algorithm, not by a person.)

 In today’s busy world, it’s hard to find the right space and right moments to relax.
 Women like to shop not only because it’s part of the journey to look good, but it’s also a way to relax.
-It feels great to be out shopping, but many of us simply don’t have the time for it for different reasons – You might have a demanding job, kids to take care of, a house to clean, meals to cook and a body that you can’t ignore.
-With so many things to do and so little time, lengthy shopping sessions are out of the question.
+But, our daily enemy – time constraints – You might have a demanding job, kids and a house to take care of, and a body you can’t ignore.
+With so many things to do, lengthy shopping sessions aren’t realistic, but if you could change that, you so would!

 This is why I was happy when I discovered the first fashion app which allowed me to do something useful and enjoyable at the same time.
 Unlike regular online shops selling clothes from well-known brands such as Gucci or Armani, the quantity of clothes, shoes and accessories in the app is much higher because they combine the best looking clothes from many designers and online shops and deliver a seamless experience.